 - Qualified Higher Education Expenses

-Unless Congress extends it, the up-to-$4,000 above-the-line deduction for qualified higher education expenses expired at the end of 2013.
+Unless Congress extends it by December 31, 2015, the up-to-$4,000 above-the-line deduction for qualified higher education expenses will not be available.
 If it is reinstated, consider prepaying eligible expenses if doing so will increase your deduction for qualified higher education expenses.

 - Surtax for Higher Earning Individuals